How Ashley Tisdale Manages Inbox Zero And A Two-Year-Old

 What’s something you wish you did every day?
 One thing I wish I did every day is go on a hike.
 I love being out in nature and getting some exercise, but some days are just too busy for me to squeeze one in.
 I try to make it happen most days of the week though — it really helps me recharge.

-What’s your favorite piece of advice that you’ve gotten?
-My favorite piece of advice that I've gotten is to not sweat the small stuff.
+What’s your favourite piece of advice that you’ve gotten?
+My favourite piece of advice that I've gotten is to not sweat the small stuff.
 This mindset has taught me to stay focused and strong, no matter what life throws my way.

-What’s your least favorite piece of advice that you’ve gotten?
+What’s your least favourite piece of advice that you’ve gotten?
 I actually can't remember... and that's probably a good thing!

 Who inspires you the most?
 My husband.
 He just has an incredible sense of inner calm and approaches life so patiently.